Cystotomy/Bladder Stone Removal

 A urinalysis will be performed to look for changes in pH level, presence of crystals or signs of infection.
 The urinalysis will help us better determine what type of stone is present in the bladder.

-Abdominal radiographs may be performed to diagnose and/or confirm the presence of stones within the bladder lumen or urethra.
+Abdominal radiographs and an ultrasound may be performed to diagnose and confirm the presence of stones within the bladder or urethra.

 What are potential treatment plans?